 Each spring, the call for nominations is announced by the Chair of the Committee on International Programs.
 Committee members review all nomination packages and announce a recipient at the Global Engagement Exposition.

-Any full-time faculty or EHRA professional may select one individual for nomination.
+Each college or administrative division may select one individual for nomination (may be faculty member or EHRA professional).
+The college dean or department administrator must submit nomination packages.
 The members of the University Standing Committee on International Programs will review all nominees and make the final decision regarding award selections.
 Within the nomination form, please submit the following attached materials:

 - Nomination letter that outlines the nominee’s qualifications and achievements in international service at NC State or the world